MuckRock/NICAR/2026-public-records-llm/README.md

 ## Requirements

-In order to run the Jupityr notebook, `notebook.ipynb` for yourself, you'll need to create a `.env` file in the `2026-public-records-llm` directory with:
+In order to run the Jupityr notebook, [`notebook.ipynb`](./notebook.ipynb) for yourself, you'll need to create a `.env` file in this directory with:

 ```
 ANTHROPIC_API_KEY=YOUR_ANTHROPIC_API_KEY